How to get a good night’s sleep when you have asthma

 Get out the vacuum

-Bedrooms can be a hive of triggers, from dust mites in your mattress,7 to pet hair and mould.
-All of which can aggravate your airways and trigger symptoms.7 Ensure your bedding is hypoallergenic, and aoid letting pets in the bedroom.
-It’s also a good idea to get into the habit of vacuuming regularly to avoid the build-up of dust and dander.7
+Bedrooms can be a hive of triggers, from dust mites in your mattress,9 to pet hair and mould.
+All of which can aggravate your airways and trigger symptoms.9 Ensure your bedding is hypoallergenic and avoid letting pets in the bedroom.9 It’s also a good idea to get into the habit of vacuuming regularly to avoid the build-up of dust and dander.

 Apple icon